ISISComputingGroup/ibex_developers_manual/Zero-Field-Magnetometer-IOC.md

    - The corrected field strengths are written directly to the PVs `$(P)X:CORRECTEDFIELD` from the aSub record.
    - The aSub record also calculates the magnitude of the corrected field and places it in `$(P)FIELDSTRENGTH`.

+## Overload

+High field values will overload the magnetometer, which is detected in this IOC.
+The overload condition for the EMU magnetometer is:

+`max(measured_field) > magnetometer_range * 4.5`

+Where:
+   - max(measured_field) is the largest component of the 3 scaled (but not offset or matrix multiplied) input field strenghts.
+   - magnetometer_range is the scaling factor used in the magnetometer range scaling
+   - 4.5 is a constant taken from the EMU VI.
+This value may be different for other magnetometers.